 Much of the work here tells the ancient stories of the shadow theater or wayang kulit, including scenes from the Ramayana and the Mahabharata, as well as from Balinese folk tales.

 With works by two dozen artists, this exhibition offers an introduction to wayang painting over the past century.
-While focusing on the work of Ketut Madra of Peliatan, the most accomplished living master of the art in the Ubud area, it also includes pieces by 23 other painters dating from the early 1900s to the present.
+While focusing on the work of Ketut Madra of Peliatan, a singularly accomplished master of the art in the Ubud region, it also includes pieces by 23 other painters dating from the early 1900s to the present.
 Almost all the paintings are by artists living near Ubud and in the village of Kamasan, south of Klungkung.

 This exhibition has three sections.
 The first features aspects of Balinese cosmology ranging from contemplative scenes to very active ones.
 Deities, heroes, demons, and servants act with all the human emotions of love, compassion, wisdom, anger, fear, jealousy, and greed – as well as bawdy humor.